Mike Gansey

-Michael Gansey (born December 21, 1982) is an American professional basketball executive and former player who is currently the general manager for the Cleveland Cavaliers of the National Basketball Association (NBA).
-He previously served as assistant general manager for the Cavaliers and general manager for the Cavaliers' NBA G League affiliate, the Canton (now Cleveland) Charge.
+Michael Patrick Gansey (born December 21, 1982) is an American professional basketball executive and former player who is the president of basketball operations for the Philadelphia 76ers of the National Basketball Association (NBA).
+He previously served as general manager of the Cleveland Cavaliers.

 High school career

 Gansey, who grew up in the Cleveland, Ohio suburb of Olmsted Falls, was a three-time All-State player at Olmsted Falls High School, including first-team honors in his final two years.
 He is the school's all-time leading scorer at 1,909 points for his career.
 In his senior season, he averaged 27.2 points, 10.5 rebounds, 3.2 assists, and 3.3 steals per game, and was named the state's Division II Player of the Year, finishing second in Mr. Basketball voting behind LeBron James.
 He then began his college career at St. Bonaventure University.

 College career

 St. Bonaventure (2001–2003)

 In Gansey's freshman season of 2001–02, he averaged 8.3 points and 4.7 rebounds, mainly coming off the bench, and was named to the all-newcomer team in the Atlantic 10 Conference.
 The following season (2002–03), he became a regular starter, averaging 13.9 points and 5.0 rebounds, and also shooting just over 40% from three-point range.
 However, the St. Bonaventure basketball program would be rocked by an academic scandal during that season, when it was revealed that a junior-college transfer had been admitted to the university by virtue of a welding certificate.
 With NCAA sanctions hanging over the program, several players, including Gansey, jumped ship immediately after that season.
 Once he announced his intention to transfer, he was pursued especially hard by WVU coach John Beilein, who was coaching in the A-10 at Richmond during Gansey's freshman year at St. Bonaventure.
 Gansey would enroll at West Virginia University.